Summer-grade versus Winter-grade Fuel

 During the summer, pollution is a frequent concern due to increased levels of smog and ozone, which can harm the lungs.
 Summer heat boosts the formation of ozone, while the appearance of an inversion layer — an immobile layer of air — can trap pollutants in the lower atmosphere [source: EPA].

 Summer-grade fuel has a different Reid Vapor Pressure (RVP) than winter-grade fuel, which contributes to its being (marginally) more eco-friendly.
 RVP is the vapor pressure of gasoline measured at 100 degrees Fahrenheit (38 Celsius).
 Fuels with higher RVP evaporate more easily than those with lower RVP.
 A particular fuel blend's RVP is based on the combined RVP of the ingredients that make up the blend.
 Regulators worry about this evaporation because it contributes to ozone formation.

 Because RVP standards are higher during the winter, winter-grade fuel uses more butane, with its high RVP of 52 PSI, as an additive.
 (Winter-grade gas has about 10 percent butane in its blend).
 Butane is inexpensive and plentiful, contributing to lower prices.
 Summer-grade fuel might still use butane, but in lower quantities — around 2 percent of a blend [source: The Oil Drum].

 In a 2001 report, the EPA claimed that "roughly 75 million Americans breathe cleaner air today due to [the seasonal fuel] program" [Source: EPA].
 Still, the increased price, combined with the use of controversial additives like ethanol (which is less energy efficient than gasoline and produces more smog) and methyl tertiary butyl ether (MTBE), means that the program may still have its detractors.

-To learn more about summer fuel prices and related topics, explore the links on the next page.
+To learn more about summer fuel prices and related topics, explore the links below.